AidData publishes a controversial $200m Chinese loan contract for Uganda’s main airport

 Brad Parks is the Executive Director of AidData at William & Mary.
 He leads a team of over 30 program evaluators, policy analysts, and media and communication professionals who work with governments and international organizations to improve the ways in which overseas investments are targeted, monitored, and evaluated.
 He is also a Research Professor at William & Mary’s Global Research Institute.

-Dr. Ammar A. Malik is Senior Research Scientist at AidData, where he leads the Chinese Development Finance Program.
+Dr. Ammar A. Malik was a Senior Research Scientist at AidData, where he led the Chinese Development Finance Program from 2021 to 2024.
 His team develops pioneering methods, such as the Tracking Underreported Financial Flows (TUFF) methodology, to track and analyze underreported financial flows from non-traditional donors to developing countries.

 Alex Wooley is AidData's Director of Partnerships and Communications.